dotgrowen/project-0000/dotgrowen/README.md

 # project-0000

-This is Dotgrowen's Main site and offical first Project Including. . .
+This is Teamgrowen's site and offical first Project Including. . .

 - Writings
 - Projects